rbowen/presentations/path_to_maintainer/slides.md

 ???

-Be useful
+4 Be useful

-A good maintainer is a janitor.
+A good maintainer is a janitor, not a CEO.

 They clean up messes.
 They make the place beautiful and welcoming for others.
 They work hard and bring real value, and are only noticed when they miss things.